Calico PROJECT

 OVERVIEW

 The Calico Project is well-placed relative to infrastructure and is located in the mining-friendly jurisdiction of San Bernardino County.
-The Project comprises the adjacent Waterloo and Langtry properties which total 2,950 acres.
-The Project is 15 kilometers (9 miles) from the city of Barstow and has an extensive private gravel road network spanning the property.
+The Project comprises the adjacent Waterloo and Langtry properties, which total 2,950 acres.
+The Project is 15 kilometres (9 miles) from the city of Barstow and has an extensive private gravel road network spanning the property.
 There is commercial electric power within 5 kilometres (3 miles) of the Project.

 Other mines of note in the region include SV Minerals Searles Lake Boron project, MP Materials Mountain Pass rare earth element mine and Equinox Gold’s Castle Mountain gold mine.
 Rio Tinto’s Boron mine is near the border with San Bernardino County, in Kern County.